langchain-ai/langchain-postgres/Async explainer.md

-# Design Rationale: Mixed Interface Postgres VectorStore
+# Design Rationale: Mixed Interface PGVectorStore

 This document outlines the design choices behind the PGVectorStore integration for LangChain, focusing on its dual interface that supports both synchronous and asynchronous usage patterns.